A Quick-Start Guide to Restaurant Financial Statements

 The restaurant cash flow statement provides data on cash receipts and payments of the operating, investing, and financial activities of a restaurant for a stated period of time.

 Every restaurant must be able to predict cash flow to ensure it has sufficient funds on hand to finance its current operations and growth.
+The right AP automation partner is an essential member of any revenue-generating finance team (yes, even for restaurants!).
+Make strategic decisions based on error-free cash flow data – and earn cashback along the way.

 The cash flow is a net result of cash receipts and cash payments.

-How to set up a cash flow statement
+How to Set up a Cash Flow Statement

 A cash flow statement is composed of 3 major activity categories: